piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

     To do that, Windows Test-Signing Mode must be enabled and reboot is done to apply the change.

 ## install_openstack:
+  * Must be used only if Keystone is to serve as an authentication service.
+  * Controller might be deployed in "noauth" mode and in that case this playbook shouldn't be run.
+  * For now, whole OpenStack is deployed for single purpose of using Keystone.
+In the future, setting up Keystone should be extracted to separate role and only this role should be specified instead of whole install_openstack playbook.
   * There are no changes to this playbook.
-  * Whole OpenStack is installed for now, but in the future there should have to specify only the role in `config/instances.yaml` which is responsible for installing Keystone.

 ## install_contrail:
   * Specific dlls must be present in main Windows system directory (`C:/Windows/System32`) for the software to run.